 Comparing time series data of atmospheric CO2, sea surface CO2 and sea water pH can uncover trends and causal relationships

-Using the interactive below, you can compare three different time series data sets collected from Station Mauna Loa and Station Aloha in the Pacific Ocean.
+Using the video of the interactive below, you can compare three different time series data sets collected from Station Mauna Loa and Station Aloha in the Pacific Ocean.

 - Data Set 1 (in red) represents Keeling Curve atmospheric CO2 (atm CO2) data from Mauna Loa.
 You were introduced to the Keeling Curve in Lab 3.
 You also learned that the rise in CO2 has been attributed to greenhouse gas emissions from the burning of fossil fuels.

 - Data Set 2 (in blue) represents amounts of CO2 dissolved in surface seawater.
 In Lab 5, you learned that CO2 naturally dissolves in ocean sea surface as part of the ocean's physical pump.

 - Data Set 3 (in green) represents pH measurements of surface seawater.
 A lower pH data indicates the ocean is becoming more acidic whereas a higher pH indicates the ocean water is becoming less acidic.